ehsan-mozaffari/scala3-playground/docs/00-markdown-examples/00-VditorMarkdownExamples.md

   * Terminology spelling correction
   * Chinese followed by English comma period and other punctuation are replaced with Chinese corresponding punctuation

-Most of the above features can be enabled or disabled through the switch configuration, developers can choose to match according to their own application scenarios.
+Most of the above features can be enabled or disabled through the switch configuration, developers can choose to match, according to their own application scenarios.

 <p align="center">